1984vc/website/content-src/notion/docs/founders-handbook/structured-and-downrounds.md

 2. Take a clean round at a lower valuation (Downround)
 3. Do all you can to turn profitable

-{{< callout emoji="📢">}}
+{{< callout type="info" emoji="💡" >}}
 While a downround can be a hard pill to swallow as a CEO, we consistently find that downrounds are better for existing shareholders than structured rounds for two reasons: they reset the valuation to a market level and avoid burdening the company with onerous terms.
-This point was first made by Bill Gurley back in 2016 in his articleOn the Road to[ Recap](https://abovethecrowd.com/2016/04/21/on-the-road-to-recap/).
+This point was first made by Bill Gurley back in 2016 in his articleOn the Road to Recap.
 {{< /callout >}}